Aeroput: The beginning and development of the Serbian civil aviation

-Establishment of Aeroput
+Establishment

 In a conference held on 6 February 1926 by the initiative of Serbian Aero-Club the rules of air traffic were created, and all participants become the founders of the new airline company, Aeroput.
 The rules were approved on 13 March by the Ministry of Trade and Industry.
 The company was registered on the Belgrade stock market.
 However, the registration of shares went below expectations and it became clear that the company needed assistance in cash and goods from the state.
 This agreement was signed on 25 January 1927, but subscription of shares was still low.
 The planned and required 24,000 shares (i.e. the then six million dinars required to purchase aircraft) by the end of March 1927, there were subscribed and paid only about 10% of the shares, which, in accordance with the law of joint stock companies, threatened Aeroput to be abolished.

 Transcontinental flight

-Aeroput director and co-founder, aeronautical engineer Tadija Sondermajer, a reserve colonel in the Royal Yugoslav Army Air Force and the most prominent figure in the civil aviation of Serbia and the Kingdom of Yugoslavia at the time, suggested that along with Russian pilot Leonid Bajdak, they flew an intercontinental flight from Paris to Bombay.
+Aeroput director and co-founder, aeronautical engineer Tadija Sondermajer, a reserve colonel in the Royal Yugoslav Air Force and the most prominent figure in the civil aviation of Serbia and the Kingdom of Yugoslavia at the time, suggested that along with Russian pilot Leonid Bajdak, they flew an intercontinental flight from Paris to Bombay.
 This was put forward in order to both prove the value and ability of Serbian pilots and generate publicity in order to promote the uptake of Aeroput shares.
 After a short preparation, Sondermajer and Bajdak commenced their transcontinental from Paris on 20 April 1927.
 After covering 14,800 kilometers with 14 stages and 11 days of travel, on 2 May 1927 they landed in Belgrade.
-More than 30,000 Belgrade citizens welcomeed the two pilotes with a heroes welcome at the Bežanijska Kosa airport.
+More than 30,000 Belgrade citizens welcomed the two pilots with a hero's welcome at the Bežanijska Kosa airport.
 The journey achieved its goal and subscriptions of Aeroput shares grew exponentially.
 From that point onwards, Aeroput was established with a capital of six million dinars, collected by 412 shareholders.
-The holders of the shares were: Vračarska Zadruga (Vračar Cooperative), Economic Bank, Postal Savings Bank, Gateret, Serbian bank of Zagreb, American-Serbian bank in Sarajevo, Teleoptik, Velauto, Ikarus, Technical Society Voks and others.
+The holders of the shares were: Vračarska Zadruga (Vračar Cooperative), Economic Bank, Postal Savings Bank, Gateret, Serbian Bank in Zagreb, American-Serbian bank in Sarajevo, Teleoptik, Velauto, Ikarus, Technical Society Voks and others.
 A total of 412 shareholders paid the 14,000 shares at a price of 250 dinars, totalling 3.5 million dinars.
 Aeroput began its service by purchasing four planes.
 For the next three months 30,000 shares were sold and this capital enabled the new company to overcome initial financial hurdles.
-On 17 June 1927, Aeroput presented themselves to Belgrade Commercial Court and from that day onwards, the Company for became a legal entity.
+On 17 June 1927, Aeroput presented themselves to Belgrade Commercial Court and became a legal entity.